geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 cover all the correctness issues and the rest is more of tuning.
 Is using match statement in compiling a pattern manager worth trying?
 What do you mean?
 Oh you mean

 ##### **Chenyu** [[00:20:28](https://www.youtube.com/watch?v=-boFPBPcUK8&t=1228)]
 George's meta code version?
 Probably.
 I don't know too much about this.
 Uh.
 If you can show that it's faster or if it's like simpler with similar performance then sure.
-This is the principle for every part of a tiny grid.
+This is the principle for every part of a tinygrad.
 It's like we don't really know and if you want to propose something open a PR we will test it.
 If it's better we merge it.

 ##### **Chenyu** [[00:20:59](https://www.youtube.com/watch?v=-boFPBPcUK8&t=1259)]
 Cool.
 Yeah I mean now we have more and more